Efficient engines, high payloads and a five-year warranty

 - Limited engine choice

-This all-new version of the Toyota Proace medium-duty van was launched in September 2016.
-If it looks vaguely familiar that's probably because it's basically the same van as the latest Peugeot Expert and Citroen Dispatch, which both launched earlier in 2016.
-Toyota's version features a unique face but a similar feature set, albeit with a reduced selection of engines.
+This Toyota Proace medium van was launched in September 2016.
+If it looks vaguely familiar that's probably because it's basically the same van as the equivalent Peugeot Expert and Citroen Dispatch, and the latest Vauxhall Vivaro.

-Tidy road manners, a tight turning circle and some clever thinking - such as the Smart Cargo system, which includes a flip-up passenger seat and removable bulkhead panel to accommodate extra-long loads - hold plenty of appeal.
-But the real attraction for potential Toyota Proace buyers is likely to be the aggressive pricing (although you'll find Citroen is more aggressive still) and the five-year, 100,000-mile warranty.
+Tidy road manners, a tight turning circle and some clever thinking - such as the Smart Cargo system, which includes a flip-up passenger seat and removable bulkhead panel to accommodate extra-long loads - give the Proace plenty of appeal.
+It also has some of the highest payload ratings and fuel economy figures in the medium van sector.

 Skip to our full verdict on...

-There are three engine and gearbox choices for UK buyers of the Toyota Proace van:
+There were three engine and gearbox choices for UK buyers of the Toyota Proace van at launch in 2016:

 - 95hp 1.6-litre turbodiesel with 210Nm and five-speed manual gearbox (Compact and Medium vans)

-Toyota believes the 116hp 1.6-litre with the medium-length body is likely to be the biggest seller - and driving all three engines back-to-back it's not difficult to tell why.
-The 116hp motor combines the refinement of the lower-powered 95hp 1.6 with almost the same punchy performance as the pricier, less fuel-efficient - and louder - 122hp 2.0-litre.
+Toyota believes the 115hp 1.6-litre with the medium-length body is likely to be the biggest seller - and driving all three engines back-to-back it's not difficult to tell why.
+The 115hp motor combines the refinement of the lower-powered 95hp 1.6 with almost the same punchy performance as the pricier, less fuel-efficient - and louder - 120hp 2.0-litre.